 Cancer and Spirituality

 People with cancer often tap into their spiritual side when battling the illness.
 This might include prayer, attending religious services, reading passages from a holy book, or simply expressing gratitude and love.
-Although spiritual activities have not been proved to heal or lessen cancer, many people find that religion can help them better deal with being sick.
+Spiritual activities have not been proved to heal or lessen cancer.
+But many people find that religion can help them better deal with being sick.

-Hospitals recognize that spirituality can play a crucial role in healing and usually have a chapel and offer visits from pastors, rabbis, clerics, and others to patients who want them.
+Hospitals recognize that spirituality can play a crucial role in healing.
+They often have a chapel and offer visits from pastors, rabbis, clerics, and others to people who want them.